 UPDATE: The second reading was postponed to 4th March and apparently it won't proceed.
 More details to follow soon.
 Keep up the good work!

-On 29th January 2016 Kerry McCarthy, Labour MP for Bristol East, will present her Food Waste Bill for a second reading.
+January 2016 Kerry McCarthy, Labour MP for Bristol East, will present her Food Waste Bill for a second reading.
 This is why we need YOU to help it succeed:

 - 1/3 food in the world is needlessly wasted.
 This equates to 28% of global agricultural land – equivalent to the land mass of China, Kazakhstan and Mongolia combined!
 In the UK this amounts to 15 million tonnes of edible food being wasted every year.